 Community consultation on the project began in 2009 and has continued throughout the development process.
 We have considered the issues raised during consultation together with environmental and heritage studies in finalising the design.

-View the questions and answers document for more information about the project.
+View the project questions and answers document for more information about the project.